annedadaa/Writing_assistance/README.md

 ### Scripts

-All the code scripts are accompanied with a step-by-step description and my comments on it.
-The summary is provided in the end of the evaluation script (see point 2 below).
+All the code scripts are accompanied by a step-by-step description and my comments on it.
+The summary is provided at the end of the evaluation script (see point 2 below).

 1. Dataset collection